 - Fieldwork (for 2-credits) should be for a minimum of eight hours a week, though for the student and agency ten to fifteen hours usually permit more meaningful work.
 We frown upon more as potentially exploitative.

-- The CAS Agency Placement form is to be submitted to the agency by the student and returned to the Director of Undergraduate Studies at the start of the internship.
+- The CAS Internship Planning Form and Agency Placement Form is to be submitted to the agency by the student and returned to the Director of Undergraduate Studies at the start of the internship.

 - The supervisor is expected to provide supervisor mid-term and supervisor final evaluations of the student.
 These forms are to be given to the supervisor by the student.
 The student also completes a final student evaluation of the internship and is also required to keep a time sheet (turned in with this cover sheet) of his/her working hours.
 Please download the evaluation forms and time sheet and return completed forms to the Director of Undergraduate Studies at mid or end of term as appropriate.